julianritchey/solidity-homework/.ipynb_checkpoints/README-checkpoint.md

 ## Deposit 1 ether as wei
 ![Deposit 1 ether as wei](Execution_Results/deposit_1_ether_as_wei.png)
-The deposit of 1 ether as wei into the joint account was performed by setting the `VALUE` input to `1000000000000000000 Wei` and using the `deposit` function.
+The deposit of 1 ether as wei into the joint account was performed by setting the `VALUE` inputs to `1000000000000000000` and `Wei`, and using the `deposit` function.

 ![Deposit 1 ether as wei - contractBalance](Execution_Results/deposit_1_ether_as_wei_contractBalance.png)
 The balance of the contract was confirmed using the `contractBalance` function.

 ## Deposit 10 ether as wei
 ![Deposit 10 ether as wei](Execution_Results/deposit_10_ether_as_wei.png)
-The deposit of 10 ether as wei into the joint account was performed by setting the `VALUE` input to `10000000000000000000 Wei` and using the `deposit` function.
+The deposit of 10 ether as wei into the joint account was performed by setting the `VALUE` inputs to `10000000000000000000` and `Wei`, and using the `deposit` function.

 ![Deposit 10 ether as wei - contractBalance](Execution_Results/deposit_10_ether_as_wei_contractBalance.png)
 The balance of the contract was confirmed using the `contractBalance` function.